 Not to be confused with a muzzle brake or compensator, flash hiders are the only muzzle device banned by California.

 Curious about the difference between "flash hiders" and "muzzle brakes?
-Check out our article on it.
+Read our blog.

 Grenade or Flare Launcher